by Freddy J. Nager, Founder of Atomic Tango + Guy Who Wears Out His Credit Cards Too Soon…

 • Make Connections: Follow people you find insightful and converse with fellow Card Members.

 Be still my beating heart!
 Yes, I can’t think of a better way to spend time than bonding with people… who have the same credit card issuer as I do.
 Hey, I heard it’s a lonely planet, so we gotta make friends somewhere.
-So sorry, friends/fans/followers/and other f-words on Facebook, Twitter, and LinkedIn, I’m rolling with my new set @Amex!
+So sorry, friends/fans/followers/and other f-words in my social networks, I’m rolling with my new set @Amex!

 Now here’s the real hook: if I join any discussion before January 31, American Express will give me… drum roll please … a “limited edition Snow Stopper 2014 Badge.”